Citation, DOI & article data

 The sigmoid colon continues as the rectum when it loses its mesentery, at approximately S3 level.

 - posteriorly: left internal iliac artery and vein, left ureter, piriformis muscle, sacrum, sacral plexus

-- venous: similarly named veins drain into the inferior mesenteric vein
+- similarly named veins drain into the inferior mesenteric vein

 Lymphatics travel with vessels to the inferior mesenteric group.

 - 1. Paul Butler, Adam Mitchell, Jeremiah C. Healy.
 Applied Radiological Anatomy.
 (2012) ISBN: 9780521766661 - Google Books

 - 2. Cornelius Rosse, Penelope Gaddum-Rosse, William Henry Hollinshead.
 Hollinshead's Textbook of Anatomy.
 (1997) ISBN: 0397512562 - Google Books